 Strengthen your research with statistical expertise, establish collaborative relationships, and receive consultations on your study design and data analysis.
 Our team includes biostatisticians from the Department of Biostatistics and Informatics in the Colorado School of Public Health and graduate students in the biostatistics programs.

-Diana Abbott, PhD - Research Instructor
+Diana Abbott, PhD - Research Associate

 Expertise: Statistical genetics analyses—including linkage, genomewide association studies, and heredity with a specific interest in developing new methods for identifying modifier genes.
 Experience with clinical trials design, survival analysis, and applications of biostatistics methods to cancer data.